ssieb/esphome_components/README.md

-Forked to workj together with ssieb at the ETA_sh component
+Forked to work together with ssieb at the ETA_sh component

 # custom_components